MrWANGQIWU/MrWANGQIWU.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🧍‍♂️ About me
 I am currently a B.E. student, Department of Statistic, School of Mathematics, Southwest Jiaotong University (SWJTU).
-During my undergraduate years,I participate in a lot of scientific research training and discipline competitions to improve my abilities in various aspects.Up to now I have completed two academic papers as **the second and the fourth author**, which have been submitted to SCI journals for review.
+In September,I have been successfully admitted to the School of Statistics of East China Normal University (ECNU) and will study for a master's degree in Applied statistics.During my undergraduate years,I participate in a lot of scientific research training and discipline competitions to improve my abilities in various aspects.Up to now I have completed two academic papers as **the second and the fourth author**, which have been submitted to SCI journals for review.
 Moreover, I participate in Statistical Modeling, Market Research , Mathematics Competitions as a team leader and won a total of **5 national awards and 9 provincial awards**.

 In my second year as an undergraduate, I was fortunate to have the opportunity to study under <a href='https://faculty.swjtu.edu.cn/huanglei1/zh_CN/index/132441/list/index.htm'>Dr. Lei Huang</a>, who is an excellent teacher, guiding me to the academic path.